nicokaegi/MiloneTech_WebsitePt3/README.md

 git branch
 - show you what branch you are on

-git branch <name of your branch>
+git branch "name of your branch"
 - make a new branch using the name provided

-git checkout <name of your branch>
+git checkout "name of your branch"
 - changes what branch you are on (make sure either your changes are commited/saved somewhere, or else will git will stop you from changing branches)

-git fetch origin <name of a branch>
+git fetch origin "name of a branch"
 - get a specific branch from the git hub

 for the ubuntu VM users: